Archdiocese of Chicago: Respect Life Office

-Cardinal Francis George established the Respect Life Office within the archdiocese.
-"It promotes the cause of life through advocacy and prayer.
-It has available educational resources, a speakers bureau and sponsors annual conferences, retreats and rallies for adults and youth.
-The Office also maintains Project Rachel, a program of reconciliation for those who participated in an abortion; and the Chastity Education Initiative, which serves youth and young adults of the Archdiocese, inspiring them to make positive choices about the gift of human sexuality."
+Cardinal George established the Respect Life Office in the archdiocese.
+It provides educational resources and a speakers bureau, and sponsors conferences, retreats and rallies.
+The Office runs Project Rachel Post Abortion Healing, a program for women who have abortion procedures; and the Chastity Education Initiative, which advises youth and young adults on sexuality issues.

-The Respect Life Office has coordinated several anti-abortion initiatives in the Chicago area.
-These include the local 40 Days for Life campaign, annual trip to the March for Life in both Chicago and Washington, DC, for college and high school students.
+The office has coordinated the local 40 Days for Life campaign and trips to the March for Life rallies in both Chicago and Washington, DC, for college and high school students.